 A component of the Tailings Management Technical Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.
 The reviews are focused on impoundment stability and integrity.

-The planned annual independent review site visits in 2020 have been postponed because of the COVID19 travel restrictions.
-In their absence, online progress workshops with the independent reviewers and Designer/Engineer of Record have been performed to closely track progress made on outstanding recommendations.
+Annual site visits this year for the independent reviewers are all scheduled in the fourth quarter 2021.
+In addition, online progress meetings with the independent reviewers and Engineer of Record (EOR) are scheduled throughout the year to closely track progress made on outstanding recommendations.

-Results from the third-party reviews are carefully tracked, and progress updates are sent to the Board appointed HSEC Committee each quarter.
+Results from the independent reviews are carefully tracked, and progress updates are sent to the Board-appointed HSEC Committee each quarter.

 Global Industry Standard on Tailings Management